Canardoux/flutter_sound/doc/player.md

 Future<bool> androidAudioFocusRequest(int focusGain)
 ```

 Those two verbs are OS specific.
-They are used if your App need to have fine control on the OS.
+They are used if your App needs to have fine control on the OS.

 You can refer to [iOS documentation](https://developer.apple.com/documentation/avfoundation/avaudiosession/1771734-setcategory) to understand the parameters needed for `iosSetCategory()` and to the [Android documentation](https://developer.android.com/reference/android/media/AudioFocusRequest) to understand the parameter needed for `androidAudioFocusRequest()`.